Roguelazer/muttdown/README.md

 If the `remove_sigil` configuration file option is true, the sigil will also be removed from the plaintext version of the message part.

+The `markdown_extensions` configuration file option can be set to a list of Python markdown extensions that will be enabled (e.g. `[markdown.extensions.extra,markdown.extensions.Admonition]`).

 Installation
 ------------
 Install muttdown with `pip install muttdown` or by downloading this package and running `python setup.py install`.
 You will need the [PyYAML][] and [Python-Markdown][] libraries, as specified in `requirements.txt`.